kapenike/ddImages/README.md

 			- [x] added ctrl + d as layer selection removal
 		- ez
 			- [x] precision round off on positioning
-			- [ ] UI element for settings position of x and y based on percentage of screen
+			- [x] UI element for settings position of x and y based on percentage of screen
-				- [ ] allow offset to be from the left, center or right of element just like text
+				- [x] allow offset to be from the left, center or right of element just like text
 		- [ ] break massive code file into manageable portions
-	- [ ] variable input needs to allow for color picker
 	- [ ] settings: delete tournament, export / import tournament
 	- [ ] rename tournament to project
 	- [ ] notifications
 	- [ ] Documentation / video
 	- [ ] Webhook connect to source change for browser sources
 		- [ ] Make browser sources easier for devs to import, front end and backend all in the same location and a registry to import them
-	- [ ] Restructure of entire app, allowing state of overlay editor to remain while swapping to other apps, overlay editor is a tab accessible

 - FULL release features
 	- [ ] create shapes, lines, cropping, clip from and more creation tools on the overlay editor
+	- [ ] offer color picker as a tool for variable inputs (set statically within code)
+	- [ ] Restructure of entire app to mimic an application rather than a web page
+		- [ ] tab bar allowing for a master save state vs local state
+		- [ ] keep overlays active while swapping tabs and allow create / save / remove of overlays from action bar

 - BUGS
 	- [ ] Head feature to prevent infinite loops in getRealValue will also prevent the same variable path from being printed twice within the same line